bhandarisudip/datacamp_projects/README.md

 # datacamp_projects
-These are projects available on datacamp.com for practice, and completed by Sudip.
+These are projects available on datacamp.com for practice, and completed by Sudip Bhandari.